blynkkk/blueprints/Particle Quickstart/README.md

   - **Core** is a WiFi device with built-in LED on D7.

 ## 1. Prepare Your Hardware
-1. All Particle devices will require a suitable power connection and either a cellular or WiFi connection. &nbsp;
+1. All Particle devices will require a suitable power connection and either a cellular or WiFi connection.
 2. A virtual LED (Blynk widget) will be used for all hardware to push back data to Blynk and cause the LED widget to turn on or off.
-Particle devices with a built-in LED connected to GPIO D7 GPIO D7 (Boron, Argon, Photon 2, Photon, Electron, Core) will be detected by the firmware and this physical LED will be turned ON/OFF in addition to the LED widget.
+Particle devices with a built-in LED connected to GPIO D7 GPIO D7 (Boron, Argon, Photon 2, Photon, Electron, Core) will be detected by the firmware and this physical LED will be turned On/Off in addition to the LED widget.

-## 2. Get the Firmware and a Blynk AuthToken
-1. If you don't have a Blynk account, then create one. &nbsp; From the Blynk.Console, navigate to 'Templates' -> 'All Blueprints' -> 'Particle Device Blueprint'. &nbsp;
-2. After selecting the blueprint, choose the option 'Activate New Device' to generate a Blynk AuthToken and to get the firmware code. &nbsp; The AuthToken generated will be automatically inserted into the firmware.
-3. Upload that firmware to your Particle hardware. &nbsp; This firmware should be used with only one device. &nbsp; You can add more devices by click the 'New Device' button on this page. &nbsp;
-4. The Particle device should be breathing cyan if it has the built-in RGB and is connected to the Particle cloud. &nbsp;

-## 3. Create Particle Integration Webhook
+## 2. Create Particle Integration Webhook

 A Particle integration webhook running on the Particle cloud will accept the data from the Particle.publish() function executing on the device, and transform it into a HTTPs GET that will post data to the Blynk cloud, updating the corresponding Blynk datastream values.